ibexa/documentation-developer/docs/users/user_management_guide.md

 ### Enhanced security

-The flexible authentication methods and Permission management help safeguard sensitive data and maintain security.
+The flexible authentication methods and permission management help safeguard sensitive data and maintain security.

-With the ability to define and manage user Roles and Permissions, clients can ensure that sensitive data and actions are protected.
+With the ability to define and manage user roles and permissions, clients can ensure that sensitive data and actions are protected.
 User management helps prevent unauthorized access.

 ### Efficient user onboarding